Shailesh Jejurikar first Indian to become P&G Global COO

-New Delhi/Cincinnati, July 30 (IANS) Procter & Gamble (P&G) has announced the appointment of Shailesh Jejurikar as its Global COO, making him the first Indian to hold the post.
+New Delhi/Cincinnati: Procter & Gamble (P&G) has announced the appointment of Shailesh Jejurikar as its Global COO, making him the first Indian to hold the post.

 This is in line with the change at the CEO level with Jon Moeller taking over from David Taylor.